davafons/davafons.com/content/blog/new-blog/index.md

 So, I've decided to start a __blog__!.

 From time to time, I'd have liked to have a place where to __sort and review my ideas__, or the new things I learn.
 Now, I've no excuses to write a blog post every time I learn something that is worth sharing :P

-On another note, I better start __practising my english__ writing skills or I'll never be close to a decent production level.
+On another note, I better start __practising my English__ writing skills or I'll never be close to a decent production level.

 In summary, you can expect me to write about: